primitivefinance/primitive-dodoc/README.md

 You can checkout the [default Markdown template](https://) to get some inspiration, as well as [SquirrellyJS documentation](https://squirrelly.js.org/docs) to learn more about it.
 Feel free to be creative, any kind of output such as Markdown, HTML or even JSON is supported!

 Once you're satisfied, simply refer to your template using the `templatePath` parameter in your configuration and Dodoc will use it to output the documentation!

+## ⛑ Help

+Feel free to open an issue if you need help or if you encounter a problem!
+Here are some already known problems though:
+- Due to some technical limitations, the documentation of `private` and `internal` functions is not rendered
+- Functions that are not commented at all might not be rendered either
+- Special functions such as `constructor`, `fallback` and `receive` might not be rendered